Panini Group: History

 The classic football stickers today are complemented by the collectible card game Adrenalyn XL, introduced in 2009.
 In 2010 Panini released a UEFA Champions League edition of Adrenalyn XL, containing 350 cards from 22 of the competing clubs, including defending champions FC Barcelona.
 Beginning in 2015, Topps signed a deal to produce stickers, trading cards and digital collections for the competition.
 The fourth edition of Panini FIFA 365 Adrenalyn XL was released for 2019, featuring top clubs, teams and players.

-In January 2009, Panini acquired an exclusive licence to produce NBA trading cards and stickers effective with the 2009-10 NBA season.
+In January 2009, Panini acquired an exclusive licence to produce NBA trading cards and stickers, effective with the 2009-10 NBA season.
 On 13 March 2009, Panini acquired the US trading card manufacturer Donruss Playoff LP.
 With it, Panini inherited Donruss' NFL and NFLPA licences.

 In March 2010, Panini acquired a licence from the NHL and NHLPA.
 The 2010-11 ice hockey season was the first in five years that more than one company, with Upper Deck producing their own NHL cards.
 In July 2010, Panini acquired a licence to create an official sticker collection for the Olympic and Paralympic Games in London 2012.

 In 2014, Panini made cards for that year's FIFA World Cup, and did the same for the 2018 edition, albeit with price hikes for packets across the world.
 Dubbed the “Panini Cheapskates”, in 2018 a UK couple won fans all over the world by filling in their 2018 World Cup sticker album by drawing in each player.
 Panini (along with Bandai) were distributors of the 2012 English dub of the 2011 Spanish television series Jelly Jamm.

 During the 2018 World Cup, Panini produced an average of 8-10 million card packages per day.
 In 2018, Panini signed a deal with the English Premier League to produce cards under licence from the 2019–20 season.

 Some of Panini's releases in 2019 included collections of movies Avengers: Endgame and Toy Story 4, and the 2019 FIFA Women's World Cup.

+In October 2023, Panini became the Official Trading Card partner of EuroLeague.

+In May 2025, Panini became the Official Trading Card partner of all three divisions (as well as the EFL Cup and EFL Trophy) of the English Football League starting from the 2025-26 Season.